 While at the city center, visit the modern Narayanhiti Royal Palace Museum and Garden of Dreams.
-The museum contains memories, galleries and arts of the last Royals and their shared heritage.
-Nepal is now a republic state, but the people still have a lot of emotions and connection towards the Royal Family.
+The museum contains memories, galleries, and arts of the last Royals and their shared heritage.
+Nepal is now a republic state, but the people still have a lot of emotions and connections towards the Royal Family.

 Garden of Dreams is a beautiful park located just on the entry towards Thamel, on the left.
-This beautiful garden blossom with flowers of various kinds.
+This beautiful garden blossoms with flowers of various kinds.
 Various birds and rodents keep the environment playful and alive.
-Grab a book, a mat and some snacks for a laid out day in the sun.
+Grab a book, a mat, and some snacks for a laid out day in the sun.
 A day should enough to visit both the museum and the garden.

 You can easily extend your stay in the capital by planning hikes, trips and tours in the outskirts of the valley itself.
 I recommend hiking in and around the Shivapuri – Nagarjun National Park, Sundarijal and Namobuddha Monastery.
 You might also choose cycling to Nagarkot, Sundarijal and Kakani.